lian/eventpanda/README.md

 # Eventpanda

-This library provides ffi bindings for libevent with the Eventmachine API.
+eventpanda is an API compatible drop-in replacement for EventMachine using FFI and libevent instead of the C++ reactor.

 ## Notes